QAGCodes/MeetUp/README.md

 **Required Must-have Stories**
 - [x] Page for user to Login and signup
-- [ ] User can view active invites
+- [x] User can view active invites
-- [ ] User can accept invites
+- [x] User can accept invites
 - [ ] User can view who accepted the invite
-- [ ] User can select who to meet up with from those who accepted
-- [ ] User is requested access to notifications
+- [x] User is requested access to notifications
 - [ ] User is requested access to location
 - [ ] User is requested access to camera roll
 - [x] Page for user to post invites
-- [ ] User can post invites with their data being stored in the database
+- [x] User can post invites with their data being stored in the database
 - [x] Page for user to create/edit profile
-- [ ] Users can create/edit their profiles with the change reflecting in the database
+- [x] Users can create/edit their profiles with the change reflecting in the database
 - [ ] User can log out
 - [ ] User can delete/verify their accounts